proofit404/generics/docs/private.md

 approaches for implicit interface implementation in Python.
 It has alternatives like [Duck typing](https://en.wikipedia.org/wiki/Duck_typing) and [`typing_extensions.Protocol`](https://mypy.readthedocs.io/en/stable/protocols.html#simple-user-defined-protocols).
-Yet again, it's nothing wrong with it if you want to design **contracts** in your codebase using `abc.Meta`.
+If you want to design **contracts** in your codebase using `abc.Meta`, we advice you not to do so. `Protocol` would make it possible to define contract close to the place where object of this interface would be used.
+The most practical place to put interface declaration.
+More importantly it would not create broken (from the point of logic) import graph and would not force you to create dumb top-down architecture. `abc.Meta` makes both of these goals hard to achieve.

 On the other hand, implementation inheritance was designed for [code reuse](<https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)#Code_reuse>)